Blac Chyna May Still Have Benefits After Denied Of The Trademark Kardashian Name

 Working permits for her two kids

-Blac Chyna may still have benefits after the court denial and she’s taking the opportunity to do just that.
+Blac Chyna may still have benefits after the court denial, and she’s taking the opportunity to do just that.
 The Lashed Bar owner was spotted leaving a government building in Los Angeles on March 30 to obtain “work permits” for her children.
 This news comes after the foul-mouthed rant she dissed towards Tyga for not paying child support.
 It was assumed that the mother-of-two went to the building to get the papers for Tyga to pay up, but this rendezvous is all about setting up her kid’s futures.

 A post shared by Blac Chyna (@blacchyna) on

-According to TMZ, the reality star left Van Nuys Courthouse to pick up documents regarding on work permits for four-year-old son King and four-month-old Dream.
+According to TMZ, the reality star left Van Nuys Courthouse to pick up documents regarding work permits for 4-year-old son King and 4-month-old Dream.
 Rumors claimed that Chyna may have her eyes set on starting her own reality show after the denial of the trademark Kardashian name.
 In California, children between the ages of 15 days to 18 years can acquire entertainment work permits.
 What’s the purpose of the permits?
 We have no idea, yet her kids are looking at a bright future ahead.

 [Featured Image by Greg Doherty/Getty Images]